rmzetti/hover-exec/README.md

 ### Scripts with command execution strings included

 Command lines to conveniently start a number of other scripts are included (see [Configuration settings](READMORE.md#configuration-settings) for the actual command lines used).
-Some examples (for other script language examples see the [READMORE](READMORE.md)):
+Some examples:

 - [python](#python)
 - [julia](#julia)